CYP27C1: Activity

+The initial substrate for this reaction is ordinary retinol, which can come from a number of vitamers all known as vitamin A.

+The catalytic efficiency of CYP27C1 was assessed for all trans-retinol, retinal, and retinoic acid, and was highest for retinol, indicating that this enzyme is primed to convert vitamin A1 to A2.
+It does also convert all trans retinal, retinoic acid, and 11-cis retinal.

+Regulation

+Thyroid hormones (TH) may play a role in inducing this change, as TH receptors have been shown to regulate CYP27C1 within the retinal pigment epithelium.
+TH nuclear receptors thraa-I-, thrab-I-, and thrb-I- were needed for the successful conversion of vitamin A, however, no one receptor was identified as being absolutely necessary.

+Structure

+CYP27C1 is predicted to have many alpha helices and to be globular in shape.
+It is unclear where the active site lies in the protein, but there is a low confidence loop region that would be able to fit a molecule of retinol.

-Function
+Function in humans

 CYP27C1 catalyzes 3,4-desaturation of retinoids, particularly all-trans-retinol (vitamin A1) to all-trans 3,4-dehydroretinal (vitamin A2).
 The enzyme is unusual among mammalian P450s in that the predominant oxidation is a desaturation and in that hydroxylation represents only a minor pathway - the enzyme catalyzes 3- and 4-hydroxylation as minor events.
 The enzyme is located in human skin epidermis.

 The function of the enzyme was only discovered in 2016.
 Before that, it was considered an "orphan" enzyme.
 An orphan enzyme is an enzyme activity that has been experimentally characterized but for which there is no known amino-acid or nucleotide sequence data.

+One of the functions in humans also involves negatively regulating lung cancer cell proliferation by means of regulating the IGF-1R/Akt/p53 signaling pathways.
+Researches found that CYP27C1 knock-downs in mice led to increased tumor cell proliferation, colony formation, and tumor burden.
+Vinorelbine, a chemotherapy drug used to treat lung cancer, could potentially be a novel substrate for CYP27C1.